RippleResearch/MazeAlgorithm/README.md

 2. Create a PrimsMaze object using the constructor
 ```
 	PrimsMaze prims = new PrimsMaze(width, height, start, bounds: False)
+```
 *In addition to the int height and width you defined, there is another parameter, bounds.
-Bounds determine whether you want the
-	maze to handle making a perimeter of walls or not.
-It is by default set to false (and requires and odd height and width),
-	and it is recommended to use it this way.
+Bounds determines whether you want the maze to handle making a perimeter of walls or not.
+It is by default set to false (and requires and odd height and width), and it is recommended to use it this way.
 See **Notes** for more.*

-```
-*This line will automatically run and generate the maze.
+*The constructor for primsMaze will automatically run and generate the maze.
 It will be stored in a public field named maze.
 To access this maze, just use prims.maze.*

 3. Create a BFS object using the constructor and use the ComputeAndGetEnd Method:
 ```